-The Benjamin A..
-Gilman International Scholarship is a great source of funding for UC Merced study abroad students and many of our students are ideal applicants..
-The deadline for summer 2016, fall 2016, and the 2016-17 academic year is March 1, 9:59 PM California time.
+The Benjamin A. Gilman International Scholarship is a great source of funding for UC Merced study abroad students and many of our students are ideal applicants.
+The deadline for summer 2018, fall 2018, and the 2018-19 academic year is March 6, 9:59 PM California time.

 What challenges, if any, did you face in your decision to study or intern abroad?
 How did you meet these challenges and what impact do you foresee them having on your experience abroad?
 These could include, but are not limited to, being a parent, being a non-traditional student, having a learning or physical disability, being in a field of study for which it is difficult to incorporate study abroad, etc.

 The scholarship aims to support those who might not study abroad due to financial constraints and those traditionally under-represented in education abroad..
 The Gilman wants you to discuss how these impact your ability, your decision to study abroad; this means you must disclose these facts for consideration..
 What are some of those categories?
 Here are some we see at UC Merced:

 - Students with disabilities

 - Students with diverse ethnic backgrounds (Hispanics, African-Americans, and Asian-Americans are all under-represented within study abroad)

 - Non-traditional students (i.e.. reentry students, students over 24, married students, students with children, veterans)